CodeRekk/react-static-plugin-localized/README.md

 ### CommonData (since 0.8)
 The data in the given path (given as `string` like in example config above) will be read for each language (like normal translation/page-data `[path]/[languageId].json`) and will be given to every page and their children as a prop with the key `common`.
 This can be used for translations of the header/footer for example.
+BE AWARE! -> here the complete file is given to every page/child!

 ### Page Configuration
 Each page has: